FedeBacelar/banking-ecosystem/docs/business/services/document-service/README.md

 ## Current Business Rule

-A document upload stores the file in object storage and records metadata with status `STORED`.
+A document upload validates the file boundary, stores content in object storage, and records metadata with status `STORED`.

-Review and approval steps belong to onboarding and will be added later as explicit workflow states or tasks.
+`onboarding-service` verifies the stored evidence during automated review. `document-service` never decides the onboarding outcome.